GmBodhi/shandler/getting-started/basic-usage.md

     wrapper: false, // defaults to false
     cLogs: true, // logs most of the resolved promises
     autoDelete: true, // Automatically syncs the global application commands
-    autoRegister: true // Automatically register commands
+    autoRegister: true, // Automatically register commands
-    exclude: ['file'] // Exclude a file from the command directory.
+    exclude: ['file'], // Exclude a file from the command directory.
 Make sure you only put the file name.
 }

 const handler = new SHClient(client, options);